micro-os-plus/micro-test-plus-xpack/README.md

 }
 ```

-Similarly, for dynamic values, there are wrappers that converts them to
+Similarly, for dynamic values, there are wrappers that convert them to
 recognised types:

 ```c++